 AI in Barbados' Legendary Rum Distilleries

-• Supply chain: AI optimises the entire supply chain from cane field to bottle, reducing waste and ensuring fresh molasses reaches the distillery at the optimal moment.
+- Supply chain: AI plans the route from cane field to bottle, cutting waste and getting fresh molasses to the distillery before it sits too long.

 Smart Crop Monitoring Beyond Sugar Cane

-The Barbados Agricultural Development and Marketing Corporation (BADMC) is exploring AI-powered advisory services that provide small farmers with personalised recommendations via mobile phone.
-A farmer in St. Thomas can receive an alert about an approaching pest threat based on AI analysis of conditions in neighbouring fields, allowing preventive action before damage occurs.
+The Barbados Agricultural Development and Marketing Corporation (BADMC) is testing advisory services that send small farmers advice by phone.
+A farmer in St. Thomas might get a warning about a pest moving through neighbouring fields and act before it reaches their own.

 Climate-Smart Farming for a Changing World